Consensys/doc.teku/docs/Reference/CLI/CLI-Subcommands.md

 teku validator generate --deposit-amount-gwei=32000000000
 ```

 Amount to deposit in the Ethereum 1.0 deposit contract.
+Defaults to the minimum ETH required to
+activate a validator on the specified network.

 #### encrypted-keystore-enabled